douganson/pelion-bridge-container-installer/README.md

    mqtt-getstarted - Like "mqtt" but also has embedded Mosquitto and NodeRED built in by default

-   SAMPLE - instantiate a defaulted template SAMPLE - the "peer" is a stubbed out example as a starting point
+   sample - instantiate a defaulted template sample - the "peer" is a stubbed out example as a starting point

 Requirements: